How to Install a Power Unit & UHF Masthead Amplifier

 - Take an assembled UHF and an assembled VHF aerial

-- Cut the satellite cable coming from each aerial so that it is long other.
+- Cut the satellite cable coming from each aerial so that it is longer than needed.
 Estimate enough to allow the aerials to be mounted on a pole without the aerials touching each other.
 Estimated length is 1.2-1.5m long.
-Note: mounting the amplifier any closer to the aerial can cause interference problems
+Note: Mounting the amplifier any closer to the aerial can cause interference problems

-- Pear down the end of each of the aerial cables and the ouput cable
+- Pear down the end of each of the aerial cables and the output cable

 - Put an 'F' type connector on the 2 aerial cables and the output cable